Influenza pandemic: Wave nature

 Flu pandemics typically come in waves.
 The 1889–1890 and 1918–1920 flu pandemics each came in three or four waves of increasing lethality.
-But within a wave, mortality was greater at the beginning of the wave.
+Within a wave, mortality was greater at the beginning of the wave.

 Variable mortality

 Mortality varies widely in a pandemic.
 In the 1918 pandemic:

 In U.S. Army camps where reasonably reliable statistics were kept, case mortality often exceeded 5 percent, and in some circumstances exceeded 10 percent.
 In the British Army in India, case mortality for white troops was 9.6 percent, for Indian troops 21.9 percent.
 In isolated human populations, the virus killed at even higher rates.
 In the Fiji islands, it killed 14 percent of the entire population in 16 days.
 In Labrador and Alaska, it killed at least one-third of the entire native population.

 Influenza pandemics

 A 1921 book lists nine influenza pandemics prior to the 1889–1890 flu, the first in 1510.
 A more modern source lists six.